How to Extend Tire Life: Maximize Your Tires’ Mileage.

 How to do it: Move your tires from the one side to the other.

-Used primarily for vehicles with tires of the same size but wanting to focus on evening out left and right wear.
+Used primarily for cars with tires of the same size but focusing on evening out left and right wear.
 The side-to-side rotation swaps the tires on the same axle with each other.

-It’s particularly handy if your vehicle has a tendency to wear tires unevenly due to alignment issues or if you regularly drive on roads that favor one side of the car more than the other.
+It’s handy if your car tends to wear the tires unevenly due to alignment issues or if you regularly drive on roads that favor one side of the car more than the other.
 Think of it as ensuring each tire gets to experience life from a different perspective.

 3. Rearward Cross